doitintl/bigquery-grafana/CONTRIBUTING.md

 - **Code contributions are welcomed**.
 For big changes or significant features, it's usually better to reach out first and discuss what you want to implement and how (we recommend reading: [Pull Request First](https://medium.com/practical-blend/pull-request-first-f6bb667a9b6#.ozlqxvj36)).
 This to make sure that what you want to implement is aligned with our goals for the project and that no one else is already working on it.
 - Include screenshots and animated GIFs in your pull request whenever possible.
 - Please add [documentation](#documentation) for new features or changes in functionality along with the code.
-- Please follow existing code style:
-  - Python: we use [Black](https://github.com/psf/black) to auto format the code.
-  - Javascript: we use [Prettier](https://github.com/prettier/prettier) to auto-format the code.

 ### Documentation